UI Wobble Shader

 }

-1. We are storing world space position of vertex in 'worldPos'.
+Let's breakdown the steps:- We are storing world space position of vertex in 'worldPos'.

-3. 'frac(worldPos.x)' acts as random seed value so that each objects wiggles differently and addition with '_Time.y' will keep changing the offset value every frame.
+- Calculate the offset that will be applied on the vertex position. 'frac(worldPos.x)' acts as random seed value so that each objects wiggles differently and addition with '_Time.y' will keep changing the offset value every frame.

 Then the '_WobblesPerSecond' multiplied with 'TWO_PI' increases the frequency of the wiggle effect. ' + worldPos.x / _WobblePeriod' adds additional variance to the wiggle movement, A larger 'WobblePeroid' means a larger distance between a crest and a trough and vise-versa.